philipturner/metal-benchmarks/README.md

 | - | - |
 | ![Instructions per cycle (ILP = 3)](./Documentation/Instructions_Cycle_ILP_3.png) | ![Instructions per cycle (ILP = 4)](./Documentation/Instructions_Cycle_ILP_4.png) |

 _Note that ALU utilization maxes out at 24 simds/core.
 This is also the lowest occupancy you can create by over-allocating registers.
 Apple would rather you spill to device memory than create chances to decrease ALU utilization.
-The scheduler assumes that ALU utilization is determined entirely by the instruction mix, providing a straightforward way to predict power consumption._
+ALU utilization can be predicted reliably, just by scanning the instruction mix.
+This simplicity may help the GPU predict the minimum power needed to reach maximum performance.

 ## ALU Layout